sminrana/ExoSimplify/README.md

 ## Contributing

-You're contribution is welcome here!
+Your contribution is welcome here!

-If you find this library useful, share with friend or star it.
+If you find this library useful, share it with friends and star it.